 The primary ground stations to be used during the demonstration and evaluation phase will be the prototype ground stations developed by the MEOSAR providers.
 Distress alert data from these MEOLUTs should be transmitted to the associated Cospas-Sarsat MCC where it will be collected and made available for analysis.
 Data should also be exchanged among Cospas-Sarsat Participants for their evaluation.
 However, MEOSAR alert data should not normally be transmitted to SAR services unless special arrangements are made.
-In order for data to be exchanged among Cospas-Sarsat Participants, changes may be required to the existing Cospas-Sarsat Data Distribution Plan and the Standard Interface Description documents.
+In order for data to be exchanged among Cospas-Sarsat Participants, further changes may be required to the draft procedures at Annex O, which describe required changes to the Cospas-Sarsat Data Distribution Plan and the Standard Interface Description documents.
 Other Cospas-Sarsat documentation will also have to be reviewed and updated, as necessary.